Marketing and selling your online course is one of the most important aspects of a successful online course business.

 Even if you've got an existing audience or following from social media, sales of your online course won't just magically occur.

-You might get a huge spike in initial sales when you first release your course.
+You might get a huge spike in initial sales when you first launch your course.
 But if you want it to keep selling consistently for months and years to come, then having a proper marketing plan and sales funnel in place is a must-have.

 You need a system for: